Federico-Conti/digital-forensics/assignement/filesystem/report1.md

     Sector size:    512
 ```

-Surprisingly,- `mmstat` detected traces of a GUID Partition Table (GPT), which is inconsistent with a simple FAT12 format.
+Surprisingly, `mmstat` detected traces of a GUID Partition Table (GPT), which is inconsistent with a simple FAT12 format.
 This indicates remnants of a previous partition scheme.

 Findings